TechnionTDK/wikipedia-places/README.md

 search.py :
 Implementation of the actual search for specific area on elastic.
-It's main is running an example.
+It's main is running an examples.

 Other folder:
 Output: